JimLynchCodes/Titanium-Lambda/README.md

 Realizing that there are issues with the code in your live, production environment is never fun, but it can happen to anyone.
 Instead of sheepily praying that it will never happen to you we recommend preparing for this situation early so you will know exactly what to do and (hopefully) won't be franticly scrambling in the heat of the moment.
 So, let's suppose a user / business analyst / tester / CEO of your company says they think there is an issue with your Lambda function.
 What to you do?

 #### 1) Recreate / Confirm the Issue.
+The engineer attempting to tackle the prblem should first ensure he or she properly understands the problem and what is the desired outcome.
+Talking to the initial reporter is ideal, but also talking about the problem with other team members who have context on the subject is also ususally helpful.

 #### 2) Check the Lambda Console Metrics & Graphs (Especially _Errors_ & _Duration_).